danchisholm-fox/aqua-server-go/README.md

 # ###############################################################
 #
-#   WEBSERVER BLUE - started around sept 2024
+#   WEBSERVER AQUA - started around sept 2024
+#     last updated - august 18, 2025 - but only that i tweaked this
+#       README.  look at the Dockerfile which shows a timestamp of
+#       5.5.25, so thats probbly the last legit update.  start there.
 #
 # NEXT STEPS
 # DONE ~12.10 - use TF to build and start ec2 infra